Cyber-Mint/git-going/chapters/chapter-01.md

 Version Control Systems before `git` came along were typically centralised systems into which you checked in and checked our your code.
 Over the past several decades there have been many [popular source code versioning systems](https://www.softwaretestinghelp.com/version-control-software/) and they generally fall into two types, centralised and decentralised.

-Centralised SCV tend to be client-server and are loosely based on the idea that no two developers work on the same file at the same time.
-This  requires every team to be synchronised and coordinated when checking in and checking out code.
+Centralised VCS tend to be client-server and are loosely based on the idea that no two developers should work on the same file at the same time.
+This  requires every team to be synchronised and coordinated when *checking in* and *checking out* code.

 > GIT is **decentralised**.

-This means that the usage philosophy is completely different with `git`.
-Each developer has a complete copy of the repository they are working on, on their own PC.
-At some time changes are merged from developers when git is used to push changes to a shared server.
+Since Git is decentralised, this means that the usage philosophy is completely different with `git`.
+Each developer has a complete copy of the repository they are working on, on their local PC.
+Therefore, from time to time changes need to be merged from developers when git is used to push changes to a shared server.

 Typically this shared server is [gitub](https://github.com) but it could be any git compatible shared server.